-Other nematodes reported to be associated with grapevines in Oregon include root lesion (Pratylenchus spp.) and pin (Paratylenchus spp.) nematodes.
+Other nematodes reported to be associated with grapevines in Oregon include root lesion (Pratylenchus spp.) and pin (Paratylenchus spp.).

 Once a plant-parasitic nematode population is established in a vineyard it is very difficult to eliminate.
 Therefore, prevention is critical.
 Only planting stock certified free from plant-parasitic nematodes should be used.
 Care should be taken not to transport nematodes from vineyard to vineyard on dirty equipment.
 Prior to establishing a vineyard, soil samples should be collected and sent to a commercial nematode diagnostics laboratory to determine if plant-parasitic nematodes are present and, if so, at what density.
 In eastern Oregon the best time to sample for nematodes is in the fall, while in western Oregon X. americanum populations tend to be at their highest in the spring.
 The only time when broad-spectrum fumigants can be applied to manage plant-parasitic nematode populations is prior to establishing vines.
+Significant changes in fumigant labels were made during 2010 and 2011.
+Prior to fumigation, consult the EPA website for more information about buffer zones, fumigant management plants, and other important regulations: http://epa.gov/pesticides/reregistration/ soil_fumigants

 Rootstock selection is another key consideration prior to establishing a vineyard, if plant-parasitic nematodes are detected.
-Current information about rootstock nematode resistance is available only for the ring nematode.
-The rootstocks "420A" and "101-14" are highly resistant to ring nematode, while "110R" is moderately resistant to ring nematode.
+Information about rootstocks resistant to nematodes found in Oregon grapevines is available only for the ring nematode.
+In research experiments, the rootstock 420A was the only rootstock that remained resistant to the ring nematode over time.